JeanBaptiste02/Face-Frame-Simple-face-detection-system/readme.md

-# Face Frame - Photo Filters App
+# Face Frame - Basic Snap Studio
 Face Frame is a versatile desktop application that allows users to capture pictures with the added fun of applying various face filters.
 With a user-friendly interface, this application leverages the power of computer vision and image processing to enhance your photo-taking experience.

 ## Features